telerik/maui-docs/controls/busyindicator/content.md

 </telerik:RadBusyIndicator>
 ```

+>note Avoid placing content inside the `RadBusyIndicator.Content`.
+Use the [Integration article]({%slug busyindicator-integrate-with-listview%}) to review how to integrate the BusyIndicator with other controls.

 ## Busy Content

 Setting the `BusyContent` property of BusyIndicator allows you to display any content together with the built-in animations while the control is in its Busy state.